-The corona pandemic led to a massive labour crisis in the agricultural sector because closing the borders between countries left the sector without foreign labourers, said the Foresight Centre report “The Impact of the Virus Crisis on Economy.
+The corona pandemic led to a massive labour crisis in the agricultural sector because closing the borders between countries left the sector without foreign labourers, said the Foresight Centre report “The Impact of the Virus Crisis on the Estonian Economy.
 Scenarios up to 2030”, which is soon to be completed.
 Estonia’s labour market will not be able to fill all the vacancies in the sector in the future either.

 “Agriculture is an important export sector for Estonia.
 During the first wave of the virus, it was hit by a labour shortage that paralysed business activities,” said the expert of the Foresight Centre Uku Varblane.
 “Restrictions on movement stopped foreign labourers from entering Estonia, and businesses struggled to keep going.
 “Labour shortage could not be covered from the locally available labour force.”